noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

     - The empty set of dependencies, [], means that the effect will only run once when the component mounts, and not on every re-render.

-  - reducer
+### reducer
     - managing local state
     - If the state logic becomes complex, we recommend managing it with a reducer or a custom Hook.

+### useState
+    - basics
+      - called inside a function component to add local state
+      - state is preserved between re-renders
-  - useState
+      - returns an array
+        - [0] the current state value
+        - [1] function to update the state value
+          -  can be called from an event handler/elseware
     - initialize state
     - for expensive computation, pass a function to useState
+      - the functional update form of setState.
+It lets us specify how the state needs to change without referencing the current state:
+        - is only called during the first render
     - This is because when we update a state variable, we replace its value.
       - This is different from this.setState in a class, which merges the updated fields into the object.
       - we recommend to split state into multiple state variables based on which values tend to change together.
-    - the functional update form of setState.
-It lets us specify how the state needs to change without referencing the current state:
-      - is only called during the first render
+    -

-  - useImperativeHandle
+### useImperativeHandle
     - make a ref to a function component
     - expose a method to a parent component

-  - useMemo
+### useMemo
     - cache calculations between multiple renders by “remembering” the previous computation
     - Remember that the function passed to useMemo runs during rendering.
 Don’t do anything there that you wouldn’t normally do while rendering.
     -  lets you skip an expensive re-render of a child: